New Zealand Certificate in Arts and Design (Level 4)

 • Junior Assistant

-• Support roles in arts and/or creative industries (Designers, Technicians, Machinists, Salespeople)
+• Support roles in arts and/or creative industries such as designers, technicians, machinists, and salespeople